 Sparking provocation instead

 Kondo's method and success has not come without its share of criticism.
-People have found the KonMari process elitist, as not everyone find themselves in a financial situation where they can choose to only surround themselves with items that 'spark joy'.
+People have considered the KonMari process elitist, as not everyone find themselves in a financial situation where they can choose to only surround themselves with items that 'spark joy'.

 "Perhaps it is the phrase 'spark joy' that does not quite click for these people.
 Instead, try to imagine how these things enrich your life, protect you, and provide you with opportunities to look after yourself and your family," Marie Kondo responds to the criticism.